 Think of something you're scared of doing.
 Public speaking?
 Rock climbing?
 Scuba diving?
-End of year exams?
-Adulting?
-It's okay to be scared of things - we all are something sometimes.
+Maths tests?
+It's okay to be scared of things - everybody's scared of something sometimes.
 But do you believe that you can do whatever it is that you're scared of doing?
-Do you believe that, if you persevere, train, focus - that you can achieve it?
+Do you believe that, if you try really hard, take lots of deep breaths, focus - that you can achieve it?